Your career as a healthcare professional starts here

 Key features

-• Aligned with key Health Education England (HEE) and National Institute for Health and Care Research (NIHR) objectives: to develop clinical academics skilled in evidence-based practice with the capacity to research.
+- Aligned with National Health Service England (NHSE) and the National Institute for Health and Care Research (NIHR) objectives: To develop a research active workforce, skilled in evidence-based practice and research leadership.

-• Learn from experts from across the University of Plymouth, other higher education institutes, the Research Design Service, the National Institute for Health and Care Research Collaboration for Leadership in Applied Health Research and Care (NIHR CLAHRC) and the Peninsula Clinical Trials Unit.
+- Learn from experts from across the University of Plymouth, other higher education institutes, the Research Design Service, the National Institute for Health and Care Research Collaboration for Leadership in Applied Health Research and Care (NIHR CLAHRC) and the

 Course details